JMPerez/jmperez.github.com/source/projects/index.md

   <li>
     <h3 style="margin-top:0">Abrevio</h3>
     <div class="description">
       <p>A <a href="http://www.hemingwayapp.com/">Hemingway editor</a>-like for text in Spanish language.
-Get hints to improve its readability and write clearer.</p>
+Get hints as you write to improve your text readability.</p>
       <p>This project is built as a PWA with offline support.
-It uses Preact/React.</p>
+It uses React and DraftJS.</p>
       <div class="project-links"><a href="https://abrev.io">Website</a></div>
     </div>
   </li>